 Combinatorially, a chord diagram is represented by $D=([n],(c_1,\dots,c_k)) $.
 First comes the set of all markers $[n] = \{1,\dots,n\}$.
 Second, we have $k$ quadruples of markers of the form $c = (i,i+1,j,j+1)$, corresponding to the $k$ chords, where the pairs $(i,i+1)$ and $(j,j+1)$ are the two segments incident to the chord~$c$.
 By convention, each $c_l$ is increasing, and $c_1,\dots,c_k$ are listed in lexicographic order, i.e., increasingly according to their starts.
 For example, the diagram drawn above is represented by:

-\begin{definition} The following terminology for chord diagrams is self-explanatory. \begin{itemize} \item A chord $c = (i,i+1,j,j+1)$ is said to \emph{start} at the pair $(i,i+1)$ and \emph{end} at the pair $(j,j+1)$.
-These two segments are respectively the \emph{tail} and the \emph{head} of $c$. \item If two chords $c = (i,i+1,j,j+1)$ and $c' = (i',i'+1,j',j'+1)$ satisfy $i < j \leq i' < j'$, then $c'$ comes \emph{after} $c$, and $c$ comes \emph{before}~$c'$. \item If two chords $c = (i,i+1,j,j+1)$ and $c' = (i',i'+1,j',j'+1)$ satisfy $i < i' < j' \leq j$, then $c'$ is a \emph{descendant} of $c$, and $c$ is an \emph{ancestor} of~$c'$. \item A~chord with no ancestor is a \emph{top} chord.
+\begin{definition} The following terminology for chord diagrams is self-explanatory. \begin{itemize} \item A chord $c = (i,i+1,j,j+1)$ is said to \emph{start} at the pair $(i,i+1)$ and to \emph{end} at the pair $(j,j+1)$.
+These two segments are respectively the \emph{start} and the \emph{end} of $c$. \item As we order the chords lexicographically, if two chords $c = (i,i+1,j,j+1)$ and $c' = (i',i'+1,j',j'+1)$ satisfy $i < j \leq i' < j'$, then $c'$ comes \emph{after} $c$, and $c$ comes \emph{before}~$c'$. \item If two chords $c = (i,i+1,j,j+1)$ and $c' = (i',i'+1,j',j'+1)$ satisfy $i < i' < j' \leq j$, then $c'$ is a \emph{descendant} of $c$, and $c$ is an \emph{ancestor} of~$c'$. \item A~chord with no ancestor is a \emph{top} chord.
 A chord with no descendant is a \emph{lowest} chord.
 A~top chord that starts first and ends last is \emph{long}.
 A~lowest chord $(i,i+1,i+2,i+3)$ is \emph{short}. \item The \emph{chain} from $c$ to $c'$ is the longest descendent sequence $(c,\dots,c')$, in which every chord is a descendant of the previous one.
 If $(c,c')$ is a chain of two chords, then $c$ is the \emph{parent} of $c'$, and $c'$ is a \emph{child} of~$c$. \item Two chords are \emph{siblings} if they are either top chords or children of a common parent.
 The terms \emph{next/previous/first/last sibling} refer to their position in a maximal sequence $(c,\dots,c')$ of siblings ordered by the before/after relation. \item If $c$ starts at $(i,i+1)$ and $c'$ starts at $(i+1,i+2)$ then $c$ is a \emph{sticky} parent and $c'$ is a \emph{sticky} child.
 A~chain of chords $(c,\dots,c')$ is \emph{sticky} if all consecutive pairs are sticky.
-For every chord~$c_l$, we denote by $c_{\ast l}$ and $c_{l\ast}$ the first and last chords in the maximal sticky chain $(c_{\ast l},\dots,c_{l-1},c_l,c_{l+1},\dots,c_{l\ast})$. \item If two chords or more end at the same pair $(j,j+1)$ then this pair is a \emph{sticky end}.
-Such chords relate to each other as \emph{same-end} child/descendant/parent/ancestor/chain. \item If $c'$ starts at the same pair $(j,j+1)$ where $c$ ends, then $(c,c')$ are \emph{head-to-tail} chords.
-A sequence of chords $(c,\dots,c')$ is a \emph{Loch Ness Monster} if all consecutive pairs are head-to-tail. \end{itemize} \end{definition}
+For every chord~$c_l$, we denote by $c_{\ast l}$ and $c_{l\ast}$ the first and last chords in the maximal sticky chain $(c_{\ast l},\dots,c_{l-1},c_l,c_{l+1},\dots,c_{l\ast})$. \item If two chords or more end at the same pair $(j,j+1)$ then this pair is a \emph{same-end}.
+Such chords relate to each other as \emph{same-end} child/descendant/parent/ancestor/chain. \item If $c'$ starts at the same pair $(j,j+1)$ where $c$ ends, then $(c,c')$ are \emph{head-to-tail} chords. \end{itemize} \end{definition}